-"Clinical Privileges" or "Privileges" means the formal permission granted to a Medical Staff Member or Practitioner to render specific diagnostic, therapeutic, medical, dental or surgical services with the Hospital.
+"Clinical Privileges" or "Privileges" mean the permission granted to a Practitioner to render specific diagnostic, therapeutic, medical, dental or surgical services with the Hospital.

-"Days" shall mean calendar days unless otherwise stated.
+"Days" shall mean calendar days unless otherwise stipulated in the Medical Staff Bylaws.

-Dentist" means an individual who has received a Doctor of Dental Medicine or Doctor of Dental Surgery degree and is currently licensed to practice dentistry in Oregon.
+"Dentist" means an individual who has received a Doctor of Dental Medicine or Doctor of Dental Surgery degree and is currently licensed to practice dentistry in Pennsylvania or Delaware, as applicable.

-"Department" means a grouping of like Practitioners as noted in Part I, Section 5 of the Medical Staff Bylaws.
+"Department" means a grouping of like practitioners as note in Part I, Section 5 of the Medical Staff Bylaws and further defined in the Organization and Functions Manual.

-"Department Chair" means an Active Medical Staff Member who has been selected in accordance with and who meets the qualifications and responsibilities of Department Chair as outlined in Part I, Section 5.2 of these Bylaws.
+"Department Chair" means an Active Medical Staff Member who has been selected in accordance with these Bylaws and has the qualifications and responsibilities for Department Chair as outlined in Part I, Section 5.2 of these Bylaws.